-The examination of the MRTD passport book addressed by the assumption A.Insp_Sys_AA "Inspection Systems for global interoperability" is covered by the security objectives for the TOE environment OE.Exam_MRTD_AA "Examination of the MRTD passport book".
-The security objectives for the TOE environment OE.Prot_Logical_MRTD_AA "Protection of data from the logical MRTD" will require the Basic Inspection System to implement the Active Authentication Protocol and to protect the logical MRTD data during the transmission and the internal handling.
+Extended Inspection Systems to implement and to perform the Chip Authentication to verify the authenticity of the presented MRTD's chip.
+The security objectives for the TOE environment OE.Prot\Logical\MRTD "Protection of data from the logical MRTD" require the Inspection System to protect the logical MRTD during the transmission and the internal handling.

-A.Signature_PKI
+A.Signature PKI

-The assumption is directly covered by the security objective for the TOE environment OE.Pass_Auth_Sign "Authentication of logical MRTD by Signature" covering the necessary procedures for the Country Signing CA Key Pair and the Document Signer Key Pairs.
-The implementation of the signature verification procedures is covered by OE.Exam_MRTD_CA "Examination of the MRTD passport book".
-The threat is also covered by OE.Activ_Auth_Sign covering the necessary procedures for the Active Authentication key pair establishment.
+The assumption is directly covered by the security objective for the TOE environment OE.Pass\Auth\Sign "Authentication of logical MRTD by Signature" covering the necessary procedures for the Country Signing CA Key Pair and the Document Signer Key Pairs.
+The implementation of the signature verification procedures is covered by OE.Exam\MRTD "Examination of the MRTD passport book".
+The threat is also covered by OE.Activ\Auth\Sign covering the necessary procedures for the Active Authentication key pair establishment.